Free • No signup Composite Pool design on backyard · Free

 Do I need to mark or highlight where to place the pool in the backyard?

 No. Describe the placement zone in words: 'composite the pool onto the center of the backyard' or 'place the pool between the patio and the fence line.'
 The AI understands yard zones.
-Use markers only when the AI keeps placing the pool in the wrong part of the yard, like putting it over the garden bed instead of the open lawn.

 How do I show a client what a pool will look like in their backyard?